CEGRcode/labtutorial/docs/WetBench/chipexo5.0.md

 ![Second adapter ligation](./images/52_second_adapter_ligation.png)

-* 10X Rapid Ligation Buffer is kept in a ChIP box in the -20˚C freezer, and T4 Ligase is kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg"target="_blank">enzyme box</a> in the -20˚C freezer.
+* 10X Rapid Ligation Buffer is kept in a ChIP box in the -20˚C freezer, and T4 Ligase is kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg" target="_blank">enzyme box</a> in the -20˚C freezer.
 * After adding adapters, prepare the master mix and add 15 uL of the master mix to each sample.
 Cap the strip tubes and re-suspend the beads by vortexing.
 Put the samples on the thermomixer.
 	* **NOTE:** If taking a lunch break or tending to other duties, samples can be left on the thermomixer for longer than one hour.
 * Turn off thermomixer after removing samples.
-* Continue to <a href="https://cegrcode.github.io/GeneralLab/chipexo5.0/#totalpure-purification_1" target="_blank">TotalPure Purification</a>.
+* Continue to [TotalPure Purification][totalpure-purification_1].

-#####TotalPure Purification
+##### TotalPure Purification

 ![TotalPure Purification](./images/59_totalpure_purification.png)